 "Marketing is a very rewarding career.
 It offers versatile and diverse career paths, which you can choose based on your preferences and interests."

 “Marketing is a very rewarding career,'' said Lauren Johnston-Smith, online learning marketing project manager at the University of Edinburgh.
 “It offers versatile and diverse career paths, which you can choose based on your personal preferences and interests.”

-Marketing Careers: From General Marketing Jobs to Digital Marketing Specialties
+Marketing Jobs: From General Marketing to Digital Marketing Specialties

 Marketing org charts are highly variable.
 For instance, social media marketing and content marketing can also fall under brand marketing, as both functions are key levers in engaging and communicating with customers and target audiences.